 The inner parts of the heater are cleaned through the soot hatch 2 to 4 times a year depending on frequency of use.
-Empty and clean the stone compartment and check to condition of the stones at the same time.
+For this, you need to empty the stone compartment.
+You can take the opportunity to check the condition of the stones.
+Soot hatches open when they are lifted upward parallel to the surface.